Performing & Creative Arts

 - Drama enrichments including Playwriting, School Production and Drama Club

-- Annual workshops with the Royal College of Music, such as the Year 9 GCSE Taster Day
+- Collaborations with Royal College of Music: participate in enriching workshops and events in collaboration with the Royal College of Music, including the Year 9 GCSE Taster Day.

-- Other collaborations with the TBMH such as workshops, trips, CPD and concerts at the Royal Albert Hall
+- TBMH Collaborations: engage in workshops, trips, and unforgettable concerts at the iconic Royal Albert Hall in partnership with the Tri-Borough Music Hub.

-- Music enrichments include the KAA Choir, KAA Band, Production Orchestra, Keyboard Club and Music Composition
+- Music Enrichments: join our diverse range of music enrichments, including the KAA Choir, KAA Band, Production Orchestra, Keyboard Club, and Music Tech Club.

 We have developed our dance curriculum and extra curricular activities through the academy’s partnership with the Royal Academy of Dance (RAD).
 Our dance provision is growing quickly, with the number of genres we teach being added to each year.
 Royal Academy of Dance teachers work with us to deliver enrichment classes to our students each week.